IbzanHyena/blog.ibzan.co.uk/articles/2023-05-19-agda-propositional-equality.md

 Briefly, we have explored the definition of equality in Agda.
 This blog post serves as a primer to Agda materials that assume that you know what its version of equality is, but I also try to explain how it _works_.

-If you&rsquo;re interested in more Agda writing, watch this space &mdash; I plan to write more soon.
+If you&rsquo;re interested in more Agda writing, watch this space&mdash;I plan to write more soon.

 >>> Some types in this post have been simplified slightly from their definitions in the standard library to avoid having to discuss the [sort system][Sort System] and [universe levels][Universe Levels].
-If you are a set theorist who is worried about Russel&rsquo;s paradox, don&rsquo;t lament &mdash; Agda has a solution!
+If you are a set theorist who is worried about Russel&rsquo;s paradox, don&rsquo;t lament&mdash;Agda has a solution!
 Furthermore, the type of equality presented here is known academically as Martin-L&ouml;f Identity.

 [Agda]: https://wiki.portal.chalmers.se/agda/pmwiki.php